Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

-On Friday, Giancarlo Stanton (.175 batting average in his past 10 games, with three home runs, three walks and six RBI) and the New York Yankees face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:05 PM ET.
+The New York Yankees and Giancarlo Stanton, who went 0-for-3 last time in action, battle Wade Miley and the Milwaukee Brewers at Yankee Stadium, Saturday at 2:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-3) against the Tigers.

 Giancarlo Stanton Game Info & Props vs. the Brewers